joepareti54/joepareti54/README.md

 ### program jp_llama_langchain_rag_faiss_1.ipynb
 For the knowledge base implementation refer to this Q&A : https://chat.openai.com/c/ec610024-ce65-456b-bb3b-7f24e78d9161

-In this program, emebdiings are defined and FAISS is used.
+In this program, embeddings are defined and FAISS is used.

 Customization